webdeveric/what-template-am-i-using/readme.txt

 === What Template Am I Using ===
 Contributors: webdeveric
-Tags: template
-Requires at least: 3.0.0
+Tags: template, theme development, debug, server information Requires at least: 3.8.0
-Tested up to: 3.8
+Tested up to: 3.8.1
 Stable tag: 0.1.4

 This very basic plugin will show you which template is currently being used to render the page.